 One of the oldest long trails in the U.S., the Appalachian Trail is the quintessential long-distance hike.
 The “A.T.,” as it’s known, stretches from Georgia’s Springer Mountain to Maine’s Mount Katahdin.
 Every year, thousands of through-hikers assemble at Springer Mountain and March and begin the long slog up to Maine, where they end – if they’re lucky – by mid-October.
 But the entire trail is beautiful and surprisingly accessible, so you don’t have to commit six months of your life to a 2,200-mile through-hike.

-- Fees and Permit Requirements: Certain parks along the Appalachian Trail, including Great Smoky Mountains National Park ($4 per person, per night), Shenandoah National Park (free), and Baxter State Park (free for hikers, $14 for drivers) along the trail require backcountry permits for overnight visitors.
+- Fees and Permit Requirements: Certain parks along the Appalachian Trail, including Great Smoky Mountains National Park ($20 per person for a thru-hiker permit), Shenandoah National Park (free), and Baxter State Park ($15, plus $21 per night to camp) along the trail require backcountry permits for overnight visitors.

 - Best Segments: In Virginia, Shenandoah National Park harbors lush deciduous forests and incredible mountaintop views within easy driving distance of Washington, D.C.
 The trail spends about 100 miles in the park, so you can hike part or all of this length and double back, or use connecting trails inside and adjacent to the park to loop back to your starting point.
 Assuming a pace of six to eight miles per day, it takes 13 to 15 days to walk the whole segment one way, and 26 to 30 days to start and end in the same location.
 In New Hampshire, the Presidential Range is perhaps the most otherworldly section of the trail, with more than 10 miles of alpine tundra and around 85 total miles of rugged mountain traverses through the White Mountains.
 The heart of the Presidential Range is basically a long, high ridge with steep drop-offs on either side, so the views – especially above the treeline – are continuous and panoramic.
 This rugged section takes about 13 days one way and 26 days if retracing your steps.